jissac/SDCND/Term1/Behavioral_Cloning/README.md

 ![alt text][image4]

-To combat this, I augmented the dataset by flipping the image horizontally and taking the negative of the steering measurement for any cases where the steering angle was between -1 and -0.5 or 0.5 and 1.
-The results of this augmentation are shown below.
+To combat this, I augmented the dataset (in addition to the previous augmentation done by using left and right images and adding a correction factor to the steering angles) by flipping the center image horizontally and taking the negative of the steering measurement for any cases where the steering angle was not zero.

-As seen in the figure below,
+### Running the Model
+I used the Keras method `fit_generator()` to train the network.
+The `fit_generator()` function works with datasets that are too large to fit into memory (RAM); it assumes that there is an underlying function that is generating the data for it infinitely.
+By setting the `steps_per_epoch` to be the total number of training data points divided by the batch size, the `fit_generator()` function will know to move from one epoch to the other once it hits the specified step count.

 ### Lessons learned
 Importance of collecting data